Stuffed Bitter Gourd With Raw Mango/Kachhe Aam Se Bharwa Karele

 0

 Yes, this is true with the karela or bitter gourd which is stuffed with Raw Mango.
-Both are summer picks and this is so exciting to cook them together and surprisingly these compliment each other
+Both are summer picks and it is is so exciting to cook them together and surprisingly they complement each other

 Advertisements